Breed Tips

 Burkina Faso, Mali, and Niger

-Comparatively a newer breed but yet one of the costliest ones, the Azawakh costs around $8000-$8500 along with its lifetime vet fees.
-These West African dogs are a hunting type and are distinct relatives to Middle Eastern and South Indian hounds.
+Comparatively, a newer breed, yet one of the costliest, the Azawakh costs around $8,000-$8,500.
+These West African dogs were bred for hunting and are distinct relatives of Middle Eastern and South Indian hounds.

 6. Lowchen - $8,000